ViralTexts/gtr-clusters/clusters/18500316-sn83035487-EducateYourDaughters.md

 ur children, we sbould choose

 the girls, for when they become mothers they
-would educate their sons.&quot; This is the point,
+would educate their sons.
+This is the point,
 and it

 is true.

-eilee and
+etitee and

 casy, nor